PentaHelix/pentahelix.github.io/_posts/2015-07-10-[chrawl]-Devlog-16:-Environmental-Engineering.md

 <!--excerpt-->

-##
+##Environment
+My main focus this week was to make the game look better.

 ##ASCII Effect
-I tried to make the ASCII effect less confusing, by raising the
+I tweaked the ASCII Effect to be less confusing by slightly increasing the resolution, as well as adjusting the backdrop darkness for the characters to the actual brightness
 ![Altered ASCII Effect]